MicrosoftDocs/microsoft-365-community/docs/basics/importing-data.md

 ## Document Libraries – Copy to and Move to (Power user)
 SharePoint document libraries support the copying and moving of files / folders to new locations.
-New locations can include a different folder, document library or site (including OneDrive for Business).
+New locations can include a different folder, document library or site, including OneDrive for Business.

 The “Copy to” feature will copy the files / folders to the new location while leaving the source files / folders unchanged.
 With the target site and document library open:
 - Select the source files / folders and click “Copy to”.
 Example source files / folders image shown below:<br>